nickforddk/OpenHCNC/README.md

 **Bold**

 Here is an unordered list:
-- with this dot point
+- with this dot point marked by a dash
 - followed by another dot point
+  - with an indented sub-point
+  - which you get by hitting the tab key, then typing a dash
 - and a concluding dot point.

 Ordered lists are also possible: